Trying to decide between the .223 Remington/5.56x45mm NATO and 6.5 Grendel cartridges? Here’s what you need to know about them.

 For that reason, this article is a detailed comparison of the 6.5 Grendel vs 5.56/223 where I discuss the strengths and weaknesses of each one so you can decide which cartridge is best for your particular hunting situation.

-Before we get started, I have two administrative notes for you.
+Before we get started, I have a few administrative notes for you.

 First, though the .223 Remington and the 5.56x45mm NATO are technically different cartridges, the practical difference in performance between them is very small.
 Use extreme caution when attempting to interchange the .223 Remington and 5.56x45mm NATO cartridges though.